 These pages link to tools commonly needed during the publication process.
 Many of these resources focus on the scientific disciplines but some of these tools are useful to researchers in other disciplines.
 Faculty will also find some of these tools useful as they develop promotion and tenure reports.

 Knowing your rights as an author of a scholarly article is an important and often overlooked first step in publishing process.
 To learn about publishers' use policies after publication use this source:

 Publishers often require you to sign an agreement that transfers copyright from your work to them and limits your ability to use, share, and distribute your work.

 A predatory publisher is a publisher who produces low quality academic journals.
-These journals are rarely peer-reviews, and often charge the author a publication fee.
+These journals are rarely peer-reviewed, and often charge the author a publication fee.
 The publisher works hard to dupe authors into publishing by emulating well-known publishers, lying about their credentials, and soliciting submissions with spam emails.
-Learn how to evaluate and identify predatory publishes using the criteria below:
+Learn how to evaluate and identify predatory publishers using the criteria below:

 Self archiving is depositing scholarly articles, conference papers, book chapters, etc. into an institutional or subject repository.
 Authors should check their copyright transfer statements to ensure they are permitted to self archive and to learn the version of the article that can be posted.